FAQ: Logic and Voltage Translation > Output Parameters >> Current FAQ

 Very few logic devices specify an output transition rate, and those that do only specify it under very specific conditions.

+The least accurate, but also helpful method is to calculate the value from the given datasheet specifications.
 This value can easily be calculated if you know the output drive strength of the device (given in the datasheet) and the load capacitance of your system.

 Here's an example: